Riding the Trend or Protecting Profits | NextEra Energy Inc. (NEE)

-NextEra Energy Inc. (NYSE:NEE) went down by -1.66% from its latest closing price compared to the recent 1-year high of $93.73.
-The company’s stock price has collected -6.55% of loss in the last five trading sessions.
-Barron’s reported on 09/06/22 that NextEra Stock Is a Play on Hydrogen With a Morgan Stanley Upgrade
+NextEra Energy Inc. (NYSE:NEE) went down by -1.95% from its latest closing price compared to the recent 1-year high of $93.73.
+The company’s stock price has collected -4.98% of loss in the last five trading sessions.
+MarketWatch.com reported on 10/01/22 that How fast utilities recover from hurricanes like Ian can tell you which of their stocks is best

 Is It Worth Investing in NextEra Energy Inc. (NYSE :NEE) Right Now?